-- Put lights over the places you’re going to be working in the kitchen.
+- Put lights over the places where you’re going to be working in the kitchen.

-- If you have an dining area, put lights over the table.
+- If you have a dining area, put lights over the table.

-- Include lights in the cupboards if they’re made of dark materials or are very deep.
+- Include lights in the cupboards if they’re made of dark materials or are very deep or poorly lit.

 Keep these 6 tips in mind when you decorate a small kitchen.
 Additionally, these tips can be interpreted for use in other rooms in the house!